Siberian Pine Nut Oil: The ‘Miracle Oil’ With Amazing Health Benefits

 This oil is expensive but worth every penny.
 I started using it after researching treatments for ulcers .
 I have stopped taking medication and no ulcer problem now.
 My husband has a lower GI problem and he is taking it also – every day.
 One teaspoon or tablespoon every morning works wonders in your GI tract.

 And a tip for those suffering from Helicobacter pylori, also known as H. pylori…

 Hi, my mother had h-pylori used anti-biotics but they didn’t work, she ordered Siberian pine nut oil, took a half a teaspoon a day three times a day for a month and it got rid of it.
 She had a stool test twice after the treatment and a blood test all three came back negative.I say it definitly does work, might not be a bad idea to take it for a couple months just to be sure.
 If you’ve taken anti-biotics for a while it’d be a good idea to get on a good probiotic for a month or two as well because anti-biotics destroy a lot of good bacteria as well as bad, disrupting the good/bad bacteria balance in the stomach, causing further digestive problems.
 You can find one at your local health food store.
 Yogurt with live cultures is good as well for this.

 Siberian pine nut oil side effects

 Siberian pine nut oil does not have any known side effects.
 However, an allergic reaction can occur if you have a nut related allergy.

 An allergic reaction can trigger the sudden and potentially life-threatening condition called anaphylaxis so we advise you not to take needless risks.

 Siberian pine nut oil can be found at some whole foods markets.

 You can also buy it online just like I do.
-Amazon, the number 1 online shopping in the world sometimes offers free shipping charge.

 I use a cold pressed extra virgin Siberian pine nut oil – the highest quality – from Siberian Tiger Naturals.